What plant based milk brands are available currently?

 What’s the best one to use for baking or putting on coffee?

-Keep reading to learn in this article by a vegan Registered Dietitian Nutritionist!
+Keep reading to learn in this article written by a Registered Dietitian Nutritionist who identifies as vegan!

-Disclaimer: This post is not providing personal medical or dietary advice.
+Disclaimer: This post is just providing information.
+It is not providing personal medical or dietary advice.
+Consult your your own appropriate liceineced health care professional regarding your questions.
 Some individuals have allergies to certain ingredients in plant based milks (and/or dairy milk!), and should avoid them.
-Always talk to your doctor before adding a supplement or making major dietary changes.
 See our Disclaimers for more details.

 This article was originally published on 3/3/22.
 The recent updated date is listed above.